-Frances Howie gave an overview of the work of the Health Improvement Group (HIG) which was set up in March 'to lead, co-ordinate and ensure progress of action to improve health and well-being, focusing on health inequalities and the wider determinates of health and well-being in Worcestershire.'
-The HIG had met three times with membership including District Councils, the Police, Housing, Voluntary Sector Representatives, CCGs and the University of Worcester.
+Frances Howie gave an overview of the Health Improvement Group (HIG) which was set up in March 'to lead, co-ordinate and ensure progress of action to improve health and well-being, focussing on health inequalities and the wider determinates of health and well-being in Worcestershire.'
+Members of the group have met three times and include District Councils, the Police, Housing, Voluntary Sector Representatives, CCGs and the University of Worcester.

-The HIG supported and monitored the delivery plans of three of the four HWB priorities: the Alcohol Plan, the Mental Well-being and Suicide Prevention Plan and the Obesity Plan.
-The HIG also considered District Health and Well-being Plans.
-The HIG Annual Report would be presented to the Board in May 2015.
+The HIG supported and monitored the delivery plans of three of the four HWB priorities, the alcohol plan, the mental well-being and suicide prevention plan and the obesity plan.
+The HIG also considered District health and well-being plans.
+The HIG Annual Report would be presented to the HWB in May 2015.

-Board members asked about the impact of the work so far and the outcomes achieved.
-It was explained that this report was just an introduction to the work of the HIG and that outcomes would be included in the Annual Report.
-In his '5 year View of the NHS' Simon Stevens looked to local leaders to take action on alcohol and obesity.
-Board members wished to know what actions Worcestershire were taking.
-It was clarified that these were included in the relevant and included actions such as assessing planning applications for fast food outlets close to schools.
+Board Members queried what impact the HIG had and what outcomes were achieved.
+It was explained that this report was just an introduction to the work of the HIG and outcomes would be included in the individual plans which would be reported in the annual report.

+In his '5 year View of the NHS' Simon Stevens looked to local leaders to take action about alcohol and obesity issues.
+Board members wished to know what actions

+Worcestershire were taking.
+It was clarified that the plans for the priority areas were focussed and dealt with specific actions such as assessing planning applications for fast food outlets close to schools.